Geospatial Advisory Council

 Terms

-1. All members serve at the invitation of the State GIO.
+1. All members serve at the invitation of the NY State GIO.
 Appointments may be rescinded by the GIO at any time.
-Members who miss two or more regularly scheduled meetings in a year will be subject to removal from the GAC, at the discretion of the GIO.
-Participation by teleconference is considered attendance.
+Members with two or more unexcused absences from regularly scheduled meetings in a year shall be deemed to have resigned from the GAC.
+Any Council member may be removed by action of the GIO.
+Participation in person or by teleconference are both considered attendance.

-2. Members will be appointed to 3-year terms, commencing in January.
+2. Nominees (i.e., other than ex officio members) will be appointed to 3-year terms, commencing in January.

-4. Term limits: There is a limit of 2 consecutive full terms (6 years total) for each member.
+4. Term limits: There is a limit of 2 consecutive full terms (6 years total) for each nominated member.
 After serving 2 consecutive terms, former members can be reappointed to the GAC, after a hiatus of 2 years.
 Former members who did not complete 2 full consecutive terms may be renamed to the GAC, at any time.
-Term lengths and limits do not apply to Ex Officio members.
+Term lengths and limits do not apply to ex officio members.

 Nomination Process

-1. At the September Geospatial Advisory Council meeting, a Nominating Committee will be appointed by the GAC.
+1. At the September GAC meeting, a Nominating Committee will be appointed by the GAC.
 One member of that committee will be appointed as the Nominating Committee Chair.
-At this time, the GAC Chair will provide the new committee with the List of Open Positions that need to be filled.
+At this time, the GAC Chair will provide the new committee with the List of Open Positions that need to be filled, including the Chair-Elect.
 The Nominating Committee should consist of four sitting members who meet one of the following criteria:

 • Are serving in a term which is not expiring